venenux/simpleticket/include/plugins/preventautoscroll/README.md

 # osTicket plugin: Prevent Autoscroll

-Stops agent ticket views from auto-scrolling to the last thread-entry.
+Osticket 10 only plugin that Stops agent ticket views from auto-scrolling to the last thread-entry.

 Possibly overkill, but by making a plugin I am stopping myself from editing core.